 The Officer (In The Penal Colony)

-Perhaps not as well-known as the others on this list, but certainly more brutal than any of them, is The Officer from In The Penal Colony, one of Franz Kafka’s short stories.
-The unnamed Officer is a strong advocate for the use of a punishment apparatus on his colony; wrong-doers (without trial or opportunity for defense) are slowly tortured by needles that pierce their skin with the words of the commandment they have violated.
+Perhaps not as well-known as the others on this list, but certainly more brutal than any of them, is the unnamed Officer from In The Penal Colony, one of Franz Kafka’s short stories.
+The Officer is a strong advocate for the use of a punishment apparatus on his colony; wrong-doers (without trial or opportunity for defense) are slowly tortured by needles that pierce their skin with the words of the commandment they have violated.
 If that weren’t grotesque enough, the officer meets his end by climbing into the machine itself, only to have it malfunction and needle him to his death.
 Kafka’s never a cheery read, but he sure knew how to take down a bad guy!

 Richard Eugene “Dick” Hickock & Perry Edward Smith (In Cold Blood)

 This might be a controversial inclusion, given that the villains in question weren’t fictional, but I stand by it.
 Truman Capote’s true crime account may read like a novel, but the downfalls of murderers Hickock and Smith were very real.
 Throughout Capote’s telling, you learn intimate details about their rather miserable lives, culminating in their heinous crime (where they brutally murdered a family of four), after which they are ultimately captured and put to death themselves.
 It’s a sad story, and raises all kinds of questions about the “justice” of the death penalty.
 (You can read my complete review of In Cold Blood here – it’s recommended reading here on Keeping Up With The Penguins.)